 The contrast between the fleetingly thrown parts of the picture and the eyes, which are worked out in detail, creates a tension that draws the viewer into the painting.

-Free work and commissioned painting.
+Free work and commissioned painting

 Many of my paintings, whether they are portraits, scenes from equestrian sports or horse portraits, are made as commissioned paintings.
 If you are looking for a very special gift or want to give yourself a personal painting as a present, please send me an inquiry without obligation.
 Or give me a call: + 49 178 7619485 or send me an email.
-But maybe you are interested in one of the free paintings, which you can find under works.
+But maybe you are interested in one of the other paintings, which you can find under works.

 By the way: canvas prints are also possible.